 Evaluation of disease and risks of macrovascular/microvascular complications

 Blood pressure, smoking status, and fasting lipid levels should be assessed.
 Baseline urine albumin/creatinine ratio and serum creatinine with estimated glomerular filtration rate (eGFR) are also indicated, as signs of chronic kidney disease may be present at diagnosis.
-Clinical assessment of cardiac, carotid, and peripheral circulation, with ECG and vascular investigation (e.g., an ankle-brachial index) can be considered at diagnosis.
+Clinical assessment of cardiac, carotid, and peripheral circulation, with ECG and vascular investigation (e.g., an ankle-brachial index [ABI]) can be considered at diagnosis.
+Due to the potential for calcification of the arteries from atherosclerotic peripheral vascular disease (which falsely elevates the ABI), toe pressure testing is often done as an adjunct to ABI testing.
+A normal ABI value is 1.0; a normal toe pressure value is over 0.7.
+Values below these levels are considered abnormal and are evidence of macrovascular arterial disease.
 Examination of the feet, including assessment of ankle reflexes, pulses, vibratory sensation, and monofilament touch sensation, and a dilated retinal exam, should be part of the evaluation.
+A comprehensive dilated eye exam is recommended at diagnosis of type 2 diabetes, as patients may have had years of undiagnosed diabetes and some manifestation of diabetic retinopathy is present in about 30% of patients.
 HbA1c, lipid levels, blood pressure, urine albumin excretion, renal function, and clinical assessment are monitored at periodic intervals.

 Use of this content is subject to our disclaimer